The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 Each credit card rewards program has a different way of rewarding its members, along with different redemption options and program rules.
 With so many credit card rewards programs available, along with so many program variations, it can be challenging to find the best credit card rewards program for your particular needs.

 American Express Membership Rewards: Best for flexible redemption options

 - Why we picked it: The American Express Membership Rewards program has an impressive variety of redemption options.
-Some redemption options typically include booking travel through the Amex portal, statement credits, gift cards, merchandise, American Express experiences or transferring points to hotel and airline partners.
+Some redemption options typically include booking travel through the Amex portal, statement credits, gift cards, select merchandise or transferring Amex points to hotel and airline partners.

 - Rewards program perks: Points are worth about 2.1 cents each when transferred to a high-value American Express travel partner.

-- How to earn and redeem: Earn rewards points by using an eligible American Express credit card for purchases.
+- How to earn and redeem: Earn Amex points by using an eligible American Express credit card for purchases.
 Look for an American Express card that offers more points per dollar for the categories you spend the most in.

 Bank of America travel rewards: Best for simplicity

 - Rewards program perks: With this program, you’ll get access to the Bank of America Travel Center.
-Some cards also feature Visa Signature benefits, which offer perks such as extended warranty protection, baggage delay insurance, trip cancellation insurance and concierge services.
+Some cards also feature Visa Signature benefits, which may include perks such as extended warranty protection, baggage delay reimbursement, trip cancellation and interruption insurance and concierge services, among others.